1969 South Carolina Gamecocks football team: 1st half

-A Suggs fumble at the USC 33 recovered by Mike Fitzpatrick, set up the game's first score with a Pugh 24-yard field goal giving Duke a 3-0 lead.
-The Gamecocks had a 10-3 lead at the half thanks to a Rudy Holloman 60 yard rushing touchdown, and a 30-yard field goal from Billy DuPre.
+A Tommy Suggs fumble at the USC 33 recovered by Mike Fitzpatrick, set up the game's first score with a Pugh 24-yard field goal giving Duke a 3–0 lead.
+The Gamecocks had a 10–3 lead at the half thanks to a Rudy Holloman 60 yard rushing touchdown, and a 30-yard field goal from Billy DuPre.
 The SC defense held Duke star QB Leo Hart to just five completions in 12 attempts for 28 yards.
-Just after the start of the 2nd quarter, USC's Holloman scored on a 60 yard run, giving the Gamecocks a 10-3 lead that they would take into the break.
+Just after the start of the 2nd quarter, USC's Holloman scored on a 60-yard run, giving the Gamecocks a 10–3 lead that they would take into the break.

 2nd half

-Duke QB Hart's bounced back in the 2nd half passing led them to a 51 yard touchdown drive capped by a three yard pass to Marcell Courtillet to tie the game 10-10 with 8:32 remaining in the 3rd quarter.
-DuPre 37 yard field goal in the 4th quarter gave SC the lead back 13-10, but Duke's QB Hart responded with 79 yard, 8 play drive, capped off by an 18-yard touchdown pass to Wes Chesson.
-With just under 11 minutes to play, Dietzel gambled on 4th and two, Gamecock QB Tommy Suggs faked a handoff and ran a 48 yard touchdown, darting through the right tackle without a single Duke player touching him giving SC a 20-17 lead.
-Duke's kicker Pugh would tie it at 20-20 with a 43-yard field goal.
+Duke QB Hart's bounced back in the 2nd half passing led them to a 51-yard touchdown drive capped by a three-yard pass to Marcell Courtillet to tie the game 10–10 with 8:32 remaining in the 3rd quarter.
+DuPre 37-yard field goal in the 4th quarter gave SC the lead back 13–10, but Duke's QB Hart responded with 79 yard, 8 play drive, capped off by an 18-yard touchdown pass to Wes Chesson.
+With just under 11 minutes to play, Dietzel gambled on 4th and two, Gamecock QB Tommy Suggs faked a handoff and ran a 48-yard touchdown, darting through the right tackle without a single Duke player touching him giving SC a 20–17 lead.
+Duke's kicker Pugh would tie it at 20–20 with a 43-yard field goal.

 Final drive

 With only one minute and twenty five seconds left, the Gamecocks completed a 12 play scoring drive, beginning at their own 25 yard line.
-Muir opened the drive with a 10 yard run, Muir then caught a Suggs pass for 16 more yards.
+Muir opened the drive with a 10-yard run, Muir then caught a Suggs pass for 16 more yards.
 Later in the drive, Fred Zeigler caught his 100th pass in his career, a 24-yard pass from Suggs.
-On first down from the 2, Muir ran it in giving the Gamecocks the 27-20 lead and sending the sold out crowd of 42,791 into a frenzy.
+On first down from the 2, Muir ran it in giving the Gamecocks the 27–20 lead and sending the sold out crowd of 42,791 into a frenzy.